monstermuffin/mergerfs-cache-mover/README.md

 ```bash
 docker logs mergerfs-cache-mover
 ```

-### Troubleshooting
-1. **Permission Issues**
-   - Ensure the container is running in privileged mode
-   - Verify the mounted volumes have correct permissions

-2. **Schedule Not Working**
-   - Check the SCHEDULE environment variable format
-   - Verify the container is running (docker ps -a)
-   - Check container logs for errors

-3. **Files Not Moving**
-   - Check excluded directories
-   - Verify disk usage thresholds

 ## Setup - Bare Metal
 1. To get started, clone the repository to your local machine using the following command: